materials-data-facility/scythe/docs/source/contributor-guide.rst

 Another appropriate use of the ``group`` operation is to filter out files which are very unlikely to parse correctly.
 For example, a PDF parser could identify only files with a ".pdf" extension.
+However, we recommend using filtering sparing to ensure no files are missed.

 Implementing ``citations`` and ``implementors``
 -----------------------------------------------